 Basic tax rate is 20%.
-Some types of income are taxed at rate of 0%, 9%, 10%, 15% and 30%.
+Some types of income are taxed at rate of 0%, 9%, 10%, 13%, 15% and 30%.

 The tax period is one calendar year.
 Along with the tax period, on the expiration of which a payment of the total tax amount shall be made and a tax return shall be filed, two types of reporting periods are established: 1) first quarter, half-year and nine-month periods of a calendar year and 2) each month of a calendar year.
 Taxpayers shall pay advance payments and file returns based on the results of the reporting periods.
+The first tax period for international companies and foreign companies which are recognized as tax residents of the Russian Federation shall be the period commencing, respectively, from the date of the registration of a foreign company as international or from the date on which a foreign company is recognized as a tax resident of the Russian Federation.

 Corporate income tax is paid on the basis of self-assessment with exception made for foreign companies that only receive income form the sources in the Russian Federation and don't have a permanent establishment in the country.

 For these foreign companies corporate income tax is paid through withholding at the source of income.